Athirassabu/FlyDubaiProject/README.md

 ## Execution from IDE
 Execution is possible from both testng.xml and maven commands so jenkins integration will be easy

-	You can start execution from testing.xml file after cloning the project and see the report in index.html You can run the project from terminal using mvn clean test
+	You can start execution from testng.xml file after cloning the project and see the report in index.html You can run the project from terminal using mvn clean test

 ## Set-Up prerequisites.